BMcCormack9231/Spring-Framework-Mock-Shop/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.<br>
 •  Display a message that indicates the success or failure of a purchase.
 </strong><br><br>
-I added a buy button for each row in the Printer Kits table
+I added a buy button for each row in the Printer Kits table<br>
 <strong>mainscreen.html line 88:</strong>

     <a th:href="@{/buyProduct(productID=${tempProduct.id})}" class="btn btn-primary btn-sm mb-3">Buy Now</a>